qbolec/Sharedge/README.md

 Sharedge
 ========

-Share an edge of desktop with your friend
+Share an edge of desktop with your friend!

 Installing
 ----------